-Sayed arrived in Chicago with her parents and brother when she was three years old in search of economic opportunities.
-Yet although her father had applied for permanent residency for the family, he returned temporarily to Pakistan in the middle of the process for personal reasons.
-At age 28, Sayed is still undocumented.
-She discovered the implications of her status at age 17 when Rutgers University, the state university of New Jersey, would not allow her to pay in-state tuition, although she had been a state resident for several years.
-Her mother who was also undocumented was unable to co-sign a loan, but she found a family friend who helped Sayed find financing.
+When Sayed was 3 years old, her family moved to Chicago in search of economic opportunities.
+Although her father had applied for permanent residency, he had to return temporarily to Pakistan before the family was approved.
+Now in her late 20s, Sayed is still undocumented.
+She discovered the implications of her status when she prepared to attend Rutgers University, the State University of New Jersey, and discovered that she was not eligible to receive in-state tuition even though she had been a state resident for several years.
+Nor could her mother, who was also undocumented, co-sign a loan.
+A family friend eventually helped Sayed find financing.

-In addition to protecting the DACA program, Sayed says she hopes Congress will pass immigration reform that gives a pathway to citizenship for the 11.4 undocumented immigrants who are currently living in the United States.
+In addition to protecting the DACA program, Sayed says she hopes Congress will pass immigration reform that gives a pathway to citizenship for the estimated 11.4 million undocumented immigrants who are currently living in the United States.
 “It’s so unfair that so many people are living in uncertainty and fear,” she says.
 “I want to be the best psychiatrist I can be, but I feel I’m being constantly pushed back.
 I wish people could understand that I’m here as an aspiring doctor to help the people of the United States.
 My home is America.”